nikolagsiderov/Gaska/README.md

 # Gaska

-Gaska is an **ASP.NET Core MVC** project for calculating fuel consumption, storing service book logs and more.
+**ASP.NET Core MVC** project for calculating fuel consumption, storing service book logs and more.

 # What I have learned